guidokessels/javascript-styleguide/STYLE-GUIDE.md

 [&uarr; Back to top](#style-guide)

 #### Comment Annotations
 Comments may be used to annotate pieces of code with additional information.
 These annotations take the form of a single word followed by a colon.
-The acceptable anno- tations are:
+The acceptable annotations are:

 - TODO
 - HACK